 Once your flowers are tucked safely in between either pages of a closed book or in a flower press, you need to apply enough weight to squeeze out the moisture.
 So, tighten the press or place weights (books, bricks, whatever) on the book.
 Check on your blooms after two weeks.
-During this period in a press, the flowers will have dried considerably, so I will tighten the fasteners a couple or a few times.
+During this period in a press, the flowers will have dried considerably, so I will tighten the fasteners a couple of times.
 Similarly, more weight might be needed for a book.
 Learn more about how to press flowers (and leaves).

 2. Preserving in Silica Gel

-This process requires a little more time than the microwave method (we’ll talk about that in a moment) but I have found it keeps the colors more vibrant and the flowers often retain their shape versus being pressed.
+This process requires a little more time than the microwave method (we’ll talk about that in a moment), but I have found it keeps the colors more vibrant, and the flowers often retain their shape versus being pressed.
 To dry with silica gel, you will need a bag of silica gel crystals.
-These are easily available online in 3- or 5-pound amounts and the gel is reusable so that you can use it several times in a drying season.
+These are easily available online in 3- or 5-pound amounts, and the gel is reusable so that you can use it several times in a drying season.

 Find a small container and cover the bottom with about 1 to 2 inches of silica gel.
-Place the flowers face side down into the gel beads.
+Place the flowers face-side down into the gel beads.
 If you have a flower with deep petals, such as a dahlia, pour some beads into the petals; this will help the drying process.
 When the blooms are in the container, cover them completely with more silica gel and then secure the container’s cover.
 Check your flowers in 2 days to see how they are doing.
 If they need more time, gently replace into the gel and cover them completely.
 Most blooms dry within 2 to 7 days.

 3. Hanging to Dry

 Air drying is an easy and efficient way to dry large amounts of flowers.
 During the growing season when we have a surplus of blooms, we strip off all of the leaves while we are in the field, gather the stems into small bundles (10 to 12 stems each), and use an elastic/rubber at the base to hold them together.
-(Use elastic not twine as the stems will shrink as they lose moisture.)
+(Use elastic, not twine, as the stems will shrink as they lose moisture.)
 Then we bring these bundles up to the top floor in the barn and we hang them in various ways.
 We have a clothesline that spans the length of the barn as well as a couple of drying racks (old-fashioned wooden, folding racks) that have been very useful.
 The most important factors for this method are good air circulation and no direct sunlight.
 I have also dried in my dark basement by hanging on nails and adding a fan to the room to ensure good air flow.
 Depending on the size of the bunch and type of bloom you are drying, they are usually ready in about 2 to 3 weeks.